Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 April 2025 03.25.14 UTC
+- WIB: Minggu, 6 April 2025 04.23.34 UTC
-- WITA: Minggu, 6 April 2025 04.25.14 UTC
+- WITA: Minggu, 6 April 2025 05.23.34 UTC
-- WIT: Minggu, 6 April 2025 05.25.14 UTC
+- WIT: Minggu, 6 April 2025 06.23.34 UTC

 Kutipan Inspiratif:
-"Just saw the most smartest person when i was in front of the mirror"
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: funny
+Kategori: inspirational